-It is always exciting to receive a postcard from a friend or relative who is traveling to exotic, far away places.
-This activity puts your child's research and imagination skills to use as he makes a postcard that describes the many wonders of Africa.
+It's always exciting to receive a postcard from a friend or relative who's traveling to exotic, faraway places.
+This activity puts your child's research and imagination skills to use as he makes a postcard that describes the many natural wonders of Africa.

 This lesson enables your child to interpret what he reads and then translate them in both pictorial and written form.
 Older children can make a set of three to six postcards.
 This is a fun activity that will help your child stretch his imagination and practice his writing skills.

 - Thin piece of cardboard, approximately the size of a postcard

 - Book about life in Africa, such as: A is For Africa by Ifeoma Onyefulu, ages 4-8; Masai and I by Virginia Kroll, ages 4-8; or Ashanti to Zulu by Margaret Musgrove, ages 9-12.